hashgraph/hedera-improvement-proposal/HIP/hip-0000-introduction-of-blocks.md

 **Definitions**

-- `block` → `Record file` containing all `Record Stream Objects` grouped in a 2-second time frame.
+- `block` → `Record file` containing all `Record Stream Objects` for a given time frame.
+Block times are to be at least `hedera.recordStream.logPeriod` seconds.
+The genesis block and therefore number (`blockNumber=0`) is considered the stream start date with the first RCD file exported from `services` nodes.
 - `block number` → consecutive number of the `Record file` that is being incremented by `1` for every new `Record file`.
-This value can be initially bootstrapped through `Mirror Nodes` and after that maintained by services nodes.
+For already existing networks, this value will be initially bootstrapped through `Mirror Nodes` and after that maintained by services nodes.
 - `block hash` → `32 byte` prefix (out of `48 bytes`) of the running hash of the last `Record Stream Object` from the previous `Record File`
 - `block timestamp` → Instant of consensus timestamp of the first `transaction`/`Record Stream Object` in the `Record file`.